fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 NVIDIA doesn't play nice with Linux and if you have a PC that is NVIDIA Optimus enabled, then you are in more trouble.
 Manjaro already includes a package called "mhwd" for detecting and installing open source or proprietary drivers for your hardware, including graphics cards but using only that doesn't solve the whole issue.
 It makes it hell of a lot easier tho.

 The other piece of the puzzle is using "optimus-manager" and "optimus-manager-qt" packages.
 The second one is a GUI application that uses the first package and it makes it easy to switch between integrated and discrete graphics cards.
 You must use X11 tho.
 Wayland is not supported at the moment.
 This application is a must if you have that kind of configuration.

-#### Windows Applications - Wine

-It's a translation layer for Windows applications that makes it possible to run them within Linux.
-I've already mentioned it on gaming section but it's actually not for gaming.
-It's pretty capable of running them but it's not a silver bullet.
-You might have some problems running some demanding or obscure applications.

 #### Media - VLC